-My empirical analysis estimates the effect of uncertainty shocks on layoffs, conditional on firms' financial conditions.
-Leveraging U.S. Census employer-employee matched data (LEHD), I distinguish layoffs from hiring at a micro level.
-This data is merged with Compustat-CRSP firm-level data, where I measure firm-level uncertainty as the annualized standard deviation of daily stock returns.
-To estimate the causal effect of uncertainty shocks, I adopt Alfaro, Bloom, and Lin's (2021) methodology, using Bartik-type instruments based on firms' exposure to exchange rate volatility and policy uncertainty, along with first-moment controls to isolate the second-moment effects of uncertainty.
-Firm financial constraints are defined by the mode of three indicators: absence of an S&P rating, a high Whited and Wu (2006) index, and a high Size & Age index (Hadlock, 2010).
+Therefore, I leverage U.S. Census employer-employee matched data (LEHD).
+This restricted micro-level data ensures granularity and avoids any bias from aggregation.
+It also allows me to distinguish layoffs from other employment margins such as hirings, which is often unavailable in most firm-level data that only provide information on overall employment.
+I then merge LEHD with Compustat-CRSP firm-level data, where I measure firm-level uncertainty as the annualized standard deviation of daily stock returns.
+To estimate the causal effect of uncertainty shocks, I adopt Alfaro, Bloom, and Lin's (2024) methodology, using Bartik-type instruments based on firms' exposure to exchange rates and policy uncertainty, along with various first-moment controls.